 NOTE — For high current installations like isolated phase bus ducts, considerations shall be given to the problem of induced magnetic heating and circulating current in the structure.
 Suitable insulated gaps in the steel work to eliminate closed loops and short circuiting band around the steel members aid in solving the problem.
 This problem is prominent in discontinuous type designs and the necessity of incorporating short circuiting bands is recommended beyond 4500 amperes ratings.

+5.9 Ventilation

-5.9 Ventilation — The bus ducts shall be normally natural cooled.
+The bus ducts shall be normally natural cooled.
 Forced cooling may be considered beyond 10 000 amperes ratings.

 5.9.1 For enclosed bus-bars, provision shall be made to prevent accumulation of condensation of moisture.
 This may be done by providing heaters, dry air circulation, pressurization, ventilation through breathers or filtered drains where necessary.
 When filtered drains are provided they should be provided at the low point in vertical sections to prevent accumulation of condensation.

+5.10 Terminations

-5.10 Terminations — For terminating the bus conductors at the generator and transformer terminals suitable flexible connections made of braids or multiple laminations shall be used.
+For terminating the bus conductors at the generator and transformer terminals suitable flexible connections made of braids or multiple laminations shall be used.
 Termination at generator may require seal off bushings or baffles with provision for escape to atmosphere of hydrogen from possible leaks in or around the generator bushing.

 5.11 When specified by the purchaser the bus-bars may be provided with isolating shorting links.
 If so provided, they should be located at easily accessible position.

-5.12 Secondary Wiring — Secondary control devices and their wiring shall be isolated by suitable barriers from all primary circuit elements with the exceptions of short lengths of wire at instrument transformer terminals.
+5.12 Secondary Wiring

+Secondary control devices and their wiring shall be isolated by suitable barriers from all primary circuit elements with the exceptions of short lengths of wire at instrument transformer terminals.

 6 MARKING